mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 cargo transport, personnel transport, vehicle cradle, fuel skimmer, assault boat, fighter frame, pressurised shelter and gunship modules) can all be found in High Guard.
-Presented in this chapter are several less well- known, yet crucial for their owners, modules that are compatible with the standard fittings and attachments.
+Presented in this chapter are several less well-known, yet crucial for their owners, modules that are compatible with the standard fittings and attachments.

 ### MODULES

 CATTLE TRANSPORT MODULE

 Capable of transporting a score of cattle inexpensively between worlds, this module features two cargo bays placed at either end with the stable